Intensifying Hurricane Florence could strike US Southeast

 "Literally, they are filling buggies full of water, shopping carts full of water," Ryan Deeck, grocery department manager at a Walmart, told The Sun News.
 "They're coming in and buying water and plates, and that's about all they're buying."

-In Jacksonville, North Carolina, about 20 miles (32 kilometers) from the coast, some residents picked up hurricane supplies during their normal weekend shopping, The Daily News reported.
+In Jacksonville, North Carolina, about 20 miles (32 kilometers) inland, some residents picked up hurricane supplies during their normal weekend shopping, The Daily News reported.
 Ilija Cesal told the newspaper he wouldn't worry about buying extra water or other supplies for a few more days.

 "I'll see by Wednesday how that goes — we got over 48 hours before that happens," Cesal said.

-As Hurricane Florence approaches the East Coast, the University of North Carolina at Wilmington canceled classes and encouraged its students to leave campus for a safer location.
+The University of North Carolina at Wilmington, near the shore, canceled its upcoming alumni weekend and all classes starting at noon Monday, encouraging its students to leave campus for a safer location.

-In southeast Virginia, Naval Station Norfolk told its employees they should not leave their vehicles parked at the sprawling base in coming days because of the flood threat.
+In southeast Virginia, Naval Station Norfolk told not to leave their vehicles at the sprawling base later this week because of the flood threat.
 The Navy planned to send ships from the Hampton Roads area of Virginia out to sea.

 Florida-based Carnival Cruise Line re-routed its cruise ships.